kokopepe/powershellcreatingtime/part1/remoting/remoting.md

 Understanding REST APIs and JSON is crucial in today's interconnected digital world, especially for developers and IT professionals working with diverse systems and services.

 Now, let's see how PowerShell can interact with REST APIs...

-## PowerShell and REST APIs

-PowerShell is an excellent tool for interacting with REST APIs.
-It provides the `Invoke-RestMethod` cmdlet, which makes it easy to send HTTP/HTTPS requests to RESTful web services and work with the response data.

 ### Example 1: GET Request to a Public API